 New Product Introduction is important and expensive in the Consumer Packaged Goods segments, especially if you want to beat your competitors in time-to-market.
-Just ask the likes of Henkel, Procter & Gamble, Coca-Cola and Frito-Lay (to name a few) who spend millions of dollars and countless man hours in product and packaging development and advertising just to launch a new solution to their “new” hungry consumers.
+Just ask the likes of Henkel, Procter & Gamble, Coca-Cola and Frito-Lay (to name a few) who spend millions of dollars and countless man hours in product and packaging engineering and advertising just to launch a new solution to their “new” hungry consumers.

 The average cycle for a new product introduction can run anywhere from three to five years.
 As hard as it is to believe, sometimes it’s even longer!
 So it goes without saying that this significantly affects time-to-market.
 And in the race to capture hearts, minds and taste buds before the competition beats them to it – even the minimum three years is too long!

 It’s no wonder then that speeding time-to-market is such a critical requirement for the world’s leading consumer brands.
 Win the race to the shelf and you gain a near-guaranteed advantage over the competition from the start.
 It’s also no wonder that this is exactly what our Value Added Packaging Survey results reflected.
 Jabil Packaging Solutions sponsored a survey of 200+ decision makers representing a variety of roles in a broad range of companies who all buy packaging – and the results were fascinating!

 The second most important consideration in packaging purchases – second only to price – was a supplier’s ability to improve time-to-market through offerings such as extended design, prototyping and tooling capabilities.
 Indeed, a notable 51% favored time-to-market as a purchasing priority.